apple/coremltools/docs/NeuralNetworkGuide.md

 # Neural Network Guide

-This document describes how to get neural network models into the Core ML format, either via automatic conversion or by building them from scratch pragmatically.
+This document describes how to get neural network models into the Core ML format, either via automatic conversion or by building them from scratch programmatically.
 We also discuss various utilities available to edit the `mlmodel` such as quantization, making the input shape flexible, changing the input/output names, types, inspecting mlmodels, printing a text description of the model etc.

 What are the layers supported by Core ML?
 For the latest list along with all the parameterizations, check out the